-After Phillips & Cohen filed its against eClinicalWorks in 2015 and the government launched an investigation, the company sent out a series of advisories to customers.
+After Phillips & Cohen filed its lawsuit against eClinicalWorks in 2015 and the government launched an investigation, the company sent out a series of advisories to customers.
 Here are links to some notices that were sent out:

 eClinicalWorks also posted on its website an announcement dated Dec.
 6, 2016.